Dutch East Indies: Economy

 Critical public opinion in the Netherlands led to much of the Cultivation System's excesses being eliminated under the agrarian reforms of the "Liberal Period".
-According to one study, the mortality rate in Java would have been 10–20% higher by the late 1870s if the system of forced labor had not been abolished.
+According to one study, the mortality rate in Java would have been 10–20% higher by the late 1870s if the system of forced labour had not been abolished.
 Dutch private capital flowed in after 1850, especially in tin mining and plantation estate agriculture.
 The Martavious Company's tin mines off the eastern Sumatra coast was financed by a syndicate of Dutch entrepreneurs, including the younger brother of King William III.
 Mining began in 1860.
 In 1863 Jacob Nienhuys obtained a concession from the Sultanate of Deli (East Sumatra) for a large tobacco estate (Deli Company).
 From 1870, the Indies were opened up to private enterprise.
 Due to the exploitation of Chinese migrant labourers, or coolies, Dutch businessmen were able to set up large, profitable plantations.
 Sugar production doubled between 1870 and 1885; new crops such as tea and cinchona flourished, and rubber was introduced, leading to dramatic increases in Dutch profits.
 Changes were not limited to Java, or agriculture; oil from Sumatra and Kalimantan became a valuable resource for industrialising Europe.
 Dutch commercial interests expanded off Java to the outer islands with increasingly more territory coming under direct Dutch control or dominance in the latter half of the 19th century.
 However, the resulting scarcity of land for rice production, combined with dramatically increasing populations, especially in Java, led to further hardships.